MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/security-features.md

 Microsoft also enables a set of block/deny rules that limits the user mode applications and kernel components compiled and updated on a regular basis that could potentially represent a risk on the secuirity posture of the solution.

-For more information, see the default lists in WDAC public documentation:
+For more information, see the following default lists:

 - [Driver Block list](/windows/security/application-security/application-control/windows-defender-application-control/design/microsoft-recommended-driver-block-rules).